-CORONA DEL MAR, Calif., July 7 /PRNewswire/ -- Propofol, the chemical name for Diprivan, is formulated for ONLY intravenous use.
-It is used for general anesthesia or sedation in operating rooms, GI suites, and intensive care units.
+CORONA DEL MAR, Calif., July 7 /PRNewsire -- Propofol, the chemical name for Diprivan, is formulated for ONLY intravenous use.
+It is used for general anesthesia and sedation in operating rooms, GI suites, and intensive care units.

 Propofol is intended only for use under medical supervision in a medical facility with full heart and breathing monitoring.
 NEVER for 'at home' use.

-Like the white color of propofol, the ASA July 6th statement/press release continues to be timid by ‘white-washing’ the probability that deaths like Jackson’s would likely be avoided by routine brain monitoring.
-Dr. Friedberg and other early technology adopters have provided brain monitoring for patients since 1997.
+Like the white color of propofol, the ASA July 6th statement continues to be timid by 'white-washing' the possibility that deaths like Jackson's would likely be avoided by routine brain monitoring.
+Dr. Friedberg and other early tehnology adopters have provided brain moniotoring for patients since 1997.

 Many patients who come for cosmetic (and other) surgery do not tell their anesthesiologist about ALL the medications or drugs they have been taking.